Mohammad Jabbari

 - Rights Violated

-- Right to freedom of assembly, Right to liberty and security of person, Women's rights
+- Right to a fair trial, Right to freedom of assembly, Women's rights

 - Description

-- Mohammad Jabbari, as General and Revolutionary Prosecutor of the city of Sanandaj, and a member of the City Security Council is responsible for the mass arrest of protesters and ordering the use of deadly weapons against unarmed protesters during the 2022-2023 nationwide protests in this city.
+- Mohammad Jabbari, as General and Revolutionary Prosecutor of the city of Sanandaj, and a member of the City Security Council is responsible for the mass arrest of protesters and ordering the use of deadly weapons against unarmed protesters during the 2022-2023 nationwide protests in this city, which resulted in the death of at least 16 protesters.

 The 2022-23 protests began following the death of Mahsa (Gina) Amini on September 13, 2022, in the detention of the morality police of the Islamic Republic.
 These protests quickly spread across the country and are remembered as the largest revolutionary uprising against the government since the establishment of the Islamic Republic.
 The Iranian government responded to these protests with deadly violence.
 According to human rights organizations, the security forces of the Islamic Republic have killed at least 551 people, with a minimum of 68 of them being children.